HLS – stability at the core

 Alternatives solving the deficiencies of LL-HLS

-Both WebRTC and Vindral are solid alternatives to HLS and LL-HLS, as they reduce the latency to a minimum.
+Both WebRTC and Vindral Live are solid alternatives to HLS and LL-HLS, as they reduce the latency to a minimum.
 However, using WebRTC to minimize the latency means sacrificing quality as well as stability, the two cornerstones of both HLS and LL-HLS.

-Vindral delivers 4K video quality at sub-second latency, and it does so with full stability.
+Vindral Live delivers 4K video quality at sub-second latency, and it does so with full stability.
 Where HLS and LL-HLS are unable to provide synchronized playout,

-In short, Vindral guarantees:
+In short, Vindral Live guarantees: